 The three-year results from the COAPT Trial presented at TCT 2019 showed continued improvements in prognosis in selected heart failure (HF) patients.
 In addition, those patients that crossed over and received the MitraClip after 24 months showed the same benefits as those who received the device at the beginning of the study.

 “At 36 months, transcatheter mitral leaflet approximation with the MitraClip was safe, provided durable reduction in MR, reduced the rate of HF hospitalizations and improved survival compared to medical therapy alone,” said Michael J. Mack, M.D., medical director, cardiovascular surgery at Baylor Health Care System.
 “In addition, those patients who crossed over and received a MitraClip experienced fewer HF hospitalizations and deaths or HFHs within 12 months than those who did not crossover, with rates comparable to patients originally assigned to the MitraClip.”

 A second COAPT late-breaker was a cost-effectiveness analysis, which found MitraClip was a cost-effective treatment strategy for patients with heart failure and severe secondary MR.

 One measure of success of any interventional procedure is how many procedures an operator has performed.
-Another late-breaking study presented at TCT was the first analysis of MitraClip operator volume-outcome relationship in the United States, based on data from the Society of Thoracic Surgeons/American College of Cardiology (STS/ACC) TVT Registry.
-Improvements in patient outcomes flattened out after about 50 procedures, but there were still gains associated with increasing operator experience up to about 200 MitraClip implantations.
+Another late-breaking study focused in the first analysis of MitraClip operator volume-outcome relationship in the United States, based on data from the Society of Thoracic Surgeons/American College of Cardiology (STS/ACC) TVT Registry.
+Improvements in patient outcomes flattened out after about 50 procedures, but there still were gains associated with increasing operator experience up to about 200 MitraClip implantations.